 Localization in Humanitarian Settings – An Integrated Approach between Government, Business, and Community

 Throughout the world, UNICEF engages closely with government and local authorities for emergency preparedness, disaster risk reduction, and emergency response to ensure a more sustainable model of long-term support.
 In South Asia, the traditional partner is through Disaster Management Authorities, both at the national and provincial level.
-UNICEF strives to build the capacity of these authorities to take leadership of emergency response through providing technical support and accompaniment.
-However, with the increasing frequency and severity of emergencies in the region, further work is required to ensure local leadership of disaster risk reduction efforts to mitigate future impacts.
+UNICEF strives to provide assistance to these authorities in an emergency response through technical support and accompaniment.
+However, with the increasing frequency and severity of emergencies in the region, further work is required to ensure local resiliency and increased disaster risk reduction efforts to mitigate future impacts.